joshua-holmes/joshua-holmes/README.md

 # Hi I'm Josh! 👋

 I am a highly motivated Software Engineer focused on delivering scalable, reliable software.
 I am passionate about learning new things!
 Currently, I design, build, and deploy APIs and microservices at a mid-sized tech company in an agile development environment.
-I have expertise in programming languages such as Python, JavaScript/TypeScript, Rust, and C/C++.
+I have expertise in programming languages such as Rust, Python, and JavaScript/TypeScript.
 I also have a solid understanding of the GNU/Linux environment, including strong Bash scripting skills.
 I am a dedicated team player with technical depth and a drive to deliver exceptional end products for clients.

-Lately, I have started contributing to open source projects that I am passionate about.
-So far, this includes Godot (game engine), rs-probe, and Servo.
-These are projects that I believe are useful to the world and want to see succeed, so I help them succeed by contributing code!
+I am currently in the early stages of designing and building a video game, along with my own game engine, entirely in Rust.
+The game is rendered using a Vulkan API wrapper for Rust called Vulkano.
+The direction of the game is still unknown, but I am leaning toward an online multiplayer particle-based physics sandbox.

+I have also contributing to a number of FOSS (free open source software) projects in Rust.
+This includes Servo, a browser engine, and rs-probe for embedded systems projects.

 ## Trophies
 <p align="left">